 4.1 Chlorine Removal

 Chlorine is typically found in municipal water supplies to assure the water’s disinfection from disease-causing organisms.
-The typical chlorine residual in drinking water is around 2 to 3 milligrams per liter.
+The typical chlorine residual in drinking water is around 2 to 3 milligrams per liter (or ppm).
 However, higher dosing may be present when problems with the water piping system occur.
 Chlorine removal from brewing water is critical for good brewing results.
 Although the term chlorine is used generically here, hypochlorite, chloramines, chlorine dioxide, and bromine are other disinfection agents used in municipal water disinfection.
 In water, chlorine gas dissociates to form hypochlorite ion (OCl-).
 If these compounds are not removed from brewing water, they combine with the organic compounds naturally found in wort to create chlorophenols.
 Chlorophenols can be detected in beer at concentrations as low as 10 parts per billion (ppb) and they have a distinctive medicinal, band-aid flavor that is objectionable in both flavor and aroma.
 They are plainly detectable in beer at over 30 ppb.
 As noted above, typical tap water has about 100 times that concentration of chlorine compounds and can be expected to produce those objectionable effects if not thoroughly removed from brewing water.

 Several options are available for removing chlorine from brewing water.

 4.1.1 Boiling is effective for chlorine removal, but requires time and energy to conduct the boil.
 Boiling is less effective for chloramine removal, but additional hours of boiling time can eventually remove it.
 A by-product of boiling is that Temporary Hardness can be removed as described in sections below.